Filip Filipović (politician): The Russian Revolution of 1905

 During his studies in Saint Petersburg, Filipović joined the Russian labor movement, and in 1902 he was a participant in student demonstrations.
 He became a member of the Russian Social Democratic Labour Party in 1902 and later joined the Bolshevik faction within it.
-He participated in the work of Marxist circles, studying the works of Marx, Engels, Kautsky, Plekhanov and other Marxists participated in workers' demonstrations and other actions, as well as in the 1905 Russian Revolution, which had a bourgeois-democratic character.
-According to the directive of the Saint Petersburg Social Democratic Committee in the fall of 1905 he was supposed to start working politically with the sailors of the Baltic Fleet in Kronstadt, but he was arrested in September of the same year as a result of a police raid on the Petrograd Committee.
+He participated in the work of Marxist circles, studying the works of Marx, Engels, Kautsky, Plekhanov and others while he participated in workers' demonstrations and other actions, as well as in the 1905 Russian Revolution, which had a bourgeois-democratic character.
+According to the directive of the Saint Petersburg Social Democratic Committee, in the fall of 1905 he was supposed to start working politically with the sailors of the Baltic Fleet in Kronstadt, but he was arrested in September of the same year as a result of a police raid on the Petrograd Committee.
 He was then imprisoned in the Kresty Prison in Saint Petersburg, but after a month he was released on October 17, 1905, due to the Manifesto of Tsar Nicholas.

 During his vacation in Serbia in 1902, Filipović visited his family who lived in Užice at the time, where he got to know Dimitrije Tucović better; after his return to Russia he continued to maintain a constant relationship with him.
 At Tucović's invitation, Filipović began to collaborate in the newspaper "Radničke novine", of which Tucović was the editor, and from 1910 in the newspaper "Borba", which was the theoretical paper of the Serbian Social Democratic Party.
 His articles were mainly about the Russian revolutionary movement, the struggle of the proletariat in Russia, and the importance that the revolution of 1905 had for the awakening of the working masses, as well as about the "inquisitional" torture of revolutionaries.